In 1882-4, Frances Groome's Ordnance Gazetteer of Scotland described Evanton like this:

 Evanton through time

-Evanton is now part of Highland district.
-Click here for graphs and data of how Highland has changed over two centuries.
-For statistics about Evanton itself, go to Units and Statistics.
+Evanton is now part of HIGHLAND Council.
+Click here for graphs and data of how HIGHLAND has changed over two centuries.
+For statistics about Evanton itself, go to Statistics.

 How to reference this page: